-Section 2A - Description of Current Supply

-Description of Existing Water Supply (This should be a written description of the system)
+Section 2A - Description of Current Supply Description of Existing Water Supply (This should be a written description of the system) lease describe below the water supply system in use in the village.

-Please describe every water source, storage and distribution system used by the community including photos and a description of the general condition of the system.
 Use pictures and diagrams where possible.
-All components of the system should include GPS coordinates.
+All components of the system hould include GPS coordinates.

-System Component Location (Latitude, Longitude, Elevation) Description Photo/Diagram Condition Spring/Stream source

-Storage Storage

-Tap stands l

-Break Pressure Tanks

-Solar Panels

-Hand pump/Borehole Source Source

-Hand dug well

-Rainwater Harvesting Structure

-Desalination Unit

 Description of Existing Waste System (This should be a written description of the system) Please describe below the waste system in use in the village.
 Use pictures and diagrams where possible.
+All components of the system should include GPS coordinates.